Why Digital Audit Trails Are Critical for Modern Evidence Management

 Why Digital Audit Trails Matter in Evidence Management

 Digital evidence volumes are growing faster than most agencies can manage.
 Body-worn camera footage, CCTV recordings, mobile extractions, and digital documents now make up the majority of evidence in modern investigations.
-With that volume comes a harder problem: proving the authenticity, integrity, and chain of custody of every file.
+With that volume comes a harder problem: proving the authenticity, integrity, and chain of custody of every file from the moment it was collected to the moment it is presented in court.

 That is where digital audit trails become critical.

 A digital audit trail is an automated, time-stamped log that captures every interaction with a piece of evidence.
-Each entry typically records the user's identity, their IP address, the exact date and time of the action, the type of event (upload, view, download, edit, share, delete), and relevant contextual details.
-These entries are stored sequentially and can't be altered after the fact.
+Each entry records the user's identity, their IP address and approximate location, the exact date and time of the action, the type of event, and relevant contextual details.
+These entries are stored sequentially and cannot be altered after the fact.

 Think of it as a flight recorder for your evidence.
-Every touch, every transfer, every viewing session gets documented without anyone needing to fill out a form or update a spreadsheet.
+Every access, every transfer, every viewing session is documented without anyone needing to fill out a form or update a spreadsheet.

 The concept of an audit trail originated in financial accounting.
 Its application in evidence management carries far greater legal weight.
 A broken trail can mean a guilty person walks free.

-A strong digital audit trail captures these event types at minimum:
+A strong digital audit trail captures the following event types at minimum:

-• Ingestion events: when evidence was uploaded, by whom, from what source device or watch folder
+• Ingestion events: when evidence was uploaded, by whom, and from what source device or watch folder

-• Access events: every time a user opens, views, or plays an evidence file, including the duration of the session
+• Access events: every time a user opens, views, or plays an evidence file, including session duration

 • Modification events: any edits, annotations, redactions, or metadata changes applied to the evidence

-• Sharing events: when evidence was shared externally or internally, to which recipient, and with what access restrictions
+• Sharing events: when evidence was shared internally or externally, to which recipient, and under what access restrictions

-• Disposition events: when evidence was placed on legal hold, scheduled for destruction, or permanently purged
+• Disposition events: when evidence was placed on legal hold, flagged for retention review, or scheduled for permanent deletion

 Why Digital Audit Trails Matter in Modern Evidence Management